serverless/components/README.md

     // Load a child Component
     let website = this.load('Website')

     // If you are deploying multiple instances of the same Component, include an instance id.
-    // This also pre-fills them with any existing state let website1 = this.load('Website', 'website1')
+This also pre-fills them with any existing state. let website1 = this.load('Website', 'website1')
     let website2 = this.load('Website', 'website2')